-The Hamlet was designed by the French architect, Richard Mique.
+The French architect, Richard Mique, designed the Hamlet.
 The cottages combine Norman, Flemish, and French styles.

 Marlborough Tower stands overlooking the lake and adding to the fairytale ambiance of the Hamlet.

 The Moulin was a watermill.
-The wheel was driven by a stream from the Grand Lake but was used for decorative purposes only.
+It was used for decorative purposes only, and a stream from the Grand Lake drove the wheel.

 Not only was the architecture intriguing, but cottages meant a plethora of doors.

 To see more doors around the world be sure to check out Norm’s blog where he hosts Thursday Doors.